nuwank-swivel/biblion/docs/prd/epic-1-foundation-authentication-setup.md

 11. **NEW:** Implement "Add Notebook" and "Add Notes" buttons with yellow styling matching Figma design
 12. **NEW:** Create modal dialog infrastructure for notebook and note creation
 13. **NEW:** Add modal overlay and positioning system for consistent UX

+### Story 1.4: Home Screen Branding – Display "Biblion 1.0"

+As a user,
+I want the home screen to display the application name and version as "Biblion 1.0", so that I can clearly identify the product and version I am using.

+Acceptance Criteria:

+1. Home screen header/title renders the text "Biblion 1.0" exactly
+2. Browser tab/document title shows "Biblion 1.0"
+3. Any visible home-screen references to the product name reflect "Biblion 1.0"
+4. Typography, color, and spacing align with the Figma reference
+5. Component/UI tests verify presence of "Biblion 1.0" on home screen